 The unresolved conflicts of the Caucasus and the fragility of some of the Central Asian states provide the most likely flashpoints in the Eurasia region.
-Moscow's continued military presence in and political-economic ties to Georgia's separatist regions of South Ossetia and Abkhazia, combined with Georgia's dissatisfaction with the status quo, account for some of the tensions.
-Georgia's public efforts to engage with various ethnic groups in the Russian North Caucasus have also contributed to these tensions.
+Moscow's continued military presence in and political-economic ties to Georgia's separatist regions of South Ossetia and Abkhazia account for some of the tensions.
+Georgia's public efforts to engage with various ethnic groups in the Russian North Caucasus could contribute to these tensions.